CelliesProjects/aquacontrol32/README.md

   - If your ESP32 has connected to your WiFi router before you flash Aquacontrol to your device, it will probably connect automagically .
   - If you try to connect to an unknown WiFi network or changed your WiFi router settings, Aquacontrol will fail to connect and start SmartConfig.
 <br>If you have no oled or tft connected, the onboard led will blink at 1Hz to show you the device is in SmartConfig mode.
-<br>You can then use the [Espressif SmartConfig app](https://github.com/EspressifApp/EsptouchForAndroid/releases/latest) or the [ESP8266 SmartConfig Android app](https://play.google.com/store/apps/details?id=com.cmmakerclub.iot.esptouch&hl=nl) to setup your WiFi connection.
+<br>You can then use the Android [Espressif SmartConfig app](https://github.com/EspressifApp/EsptouchForAndroid/releases/latest) or the Android [ESP8266 SmartConfig Android app](https://play.google.com/store/apps/details?id=com.cmmakerclub.iot.esptouch&hl=nl) or the IOS [EsptouchForIOS app](https://github.com/EspressifApp/EsptouchForIOS) to setup your WiFi connection.
 - If after 5 minutes SmartConfig has not connected your device will reboot.
 This is a failsafe for home power outs and slow booting modems/routers.

 ##### Note: ESP32s can only connect to a 2.4Ghz WiFi network.
 Connect your phone to a 2.4Ghz network before starting the SmartConfig app.